lackofbindings/ORLModules/README.md

 This module multiplies the albedo by a grab pass, where the grab pass has been mapped to a color gradient based on its luminance value (think "Color Ramp" in Blender or "Gradient Map" in Photoshop).
 This is mostly a novelty, but could be used to make a glass surface that stylizes other objects viewed through it.

+### UDIM Tile Discard

+> ⚠️ This module is still a work in progress and may not work as intended and may break with future updates.

+This module ports the "Inventory System" from SCSS.
+This is also known in Poiyomi as "UV Tile Discard".
+This allows you define sections of you mesh that can be toggled during runtime by offsetting their UVs along whole numbers of U or V (UDIM tiles).
+This module attempts to be compatible with both formats *(16x1 and 4x4) or any other format as long as the max tiles is 16 (not including 0)*, though that is unstable at the time of this writing.

 ## How to Install

 ### Dependencies